RoopaRaghav/KickStarter_Analysis/README.md

 -  The Dataset doesnot have canceled projects in the client interested Theater/Plays.

 ## What are some other possible tables and/or graphs that we could create?
-  -We could generate how many staff picked goals outcomes within the deadline are successful, failed or canceled applying a country filter.
+ - We could generate how many staff picked goals outcomes within the deadline are successful, failed or canceled applying a country filter.